saksham1598-hash/Xpanse_chatbot/README.md

 - Converts chunked markdown documents into vector embeddings using **OpenAI Embeddings**.
 - Supports multiple chunking strategies and stores results in **Chroma** for efficient semantic search via config parameters.
     - All vectorstores are version-controlled via parameter-based hashing, ensuring reproducibility.
-    - Automatically attaches metadata (filename, chunk type, source) to each chunk for traceable retrieval.
+    - Attaches metadata (filename, chunk type, source) to each chunk for traceable retrieval.
 - Fully configurable and CLI-ready, supporting easy integration into pipelines or automation flows.
     - CLI support to run a single strategy (`--strategy`) or all at once.

 This module transforms ingested and chunked documents into vector embeddings for retrieval.
+It enables **rapid testing and prototyping** by switching strategies or parameters to create different vectorstores

 ---
 ## 2. Retriever System